 To stay on top of this, make sure you refresh your keywords often.

-As part of your on-page SEO activities list, don’t limit yourself to traditional keyword research.
-Instead, go beyond simple keyword optimization by prioritizing user intent and semantic search, which you can accomplish in your monthly SEO plan using various tools like Clearscope and Surfer SEO.
+Don’t limit yourself to traditional keyword research; instead, prioritize user intent and semantic search using various tools like Clearscope and Surfer SEO.

 14. Analyze for Mobile Friendliness